ecmwf-ifs/ifs-arpege-coding-standards/suites/sections/foreword.rst

     - Collaboration with a range of users

 - Operations/production
-    - Runs on latest date using observation retrievals
+    - Runs on the latest date using observation retrievals
     - One fixed configuration
     - Locked down from outside interference
     - As efficient as possible
     - Finely tuned to a schedule
     - Features to ensure reliability and avoid or fix common problems
-    - Clear documentation (that can be followed by stressed person at 3am)
+    - Clear documentation (that can be followed by a stressed person at 3am)

 Designing suites that are incompatible in either can lead to inefficiencies and difficulties in collaboration, debugging, and transitioning between the two stages of the